greasycat/SmartTutor/README.md

 |  4 | dl_rnn        |      36 | Deep Learning with RNNs                  |
 |  5 | audio         |      25 | Audio                                    |
 |  6 | dl_rl         |      18 | Deep Learning for Reinforcement Learning |

+## Embedding Models Used
+The following models are used and tested for embedding the scraped data, you can use other huggingface models as well.
+However, some models might not be supported by the langchain huggingface module.
+1. Alibaba-NLP/gte-multilingual-base
+2. NovaSearch/jasper_en_vision_language_v1